 Then you’ll put it in your ice cream maker according to the manufacturer’s instructions and let that baby churn!
 When it churns a lot of air will get whipped into your custard so instead of being thick and gloopy, it will be light and creamy!

-Stir in your cake bits and then freeze that baby up!
+Then, stir in your cake bits and then freeze that baby up!
 I know it’s tempting to just eat the ice cream right out of the ice cream maker but have patience!
 Okay, just one little taste… But THEN put it in the freezer to freeze until hard.
 I promise its so much better when really frozen.

 What if my ice cream maker is too small to mix in the cake chunks?